 Established in 1972, Humphries Weaving started manufacturing in Ashburton Lodge, the very place they work from today on the historic Cornard Road, Sudbury, Suffolk.
 As the business flourished, Richard was able to move to Devere Mill, Castle Hedingham where he reinstated Jacquard looms.
 What started as a very small operation, was soon to become one of the country’s most prestigious and renowned silk weavers.
 The firm enhanced its reputation by undertaking orders for the refurbishment of the King’s Apartments at Hampton Court Palace and further expanded the business to a second site in Braintree, Essex.

-Today, our fabric is still woven in East Anglia.
 Equipped to custom weave figured textiles in silk and many other sumptuous qualities, designing fabric for some of the most celebrated palaces, houses and national treasures both in the UK and internationally.

 Read the latest news from Humphries Weaving.